GSA-TTS/identity-site/content/_help/manage-your-account/delete-your-account._en.md

 **If you delete your account:**

 * We'll delete your email address, password, and phone number
-* You won't be able to securely access partner agencies who require a Login.gov account
+* You won't be able to sign into partner agencies that require a Login.gov account

-After you delete your account, you will not be able to sign in to the government applications that you normally use your Login.gov account to access.
-You will not lose your information in those applications, but you will need a new Login.gov account to be able to sign in to those applications.
+* You won't lose your information saved with partner agencies, but you will need to create a new Login.gov account

 **If you do have access to your authentication methods, follow these steps to delete your account:**